Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

-.. note:: The options of "Context Menu and Plugins", "Desktop Icons and Plugins", and "Floating Icons and Plugins" involve modifying and interacting with plugins, which are described at length in the :ref:`Lumina Desktop Plugins` chapter of this handbook.
+.. note:: The options of "Context Menu and Plugins", "Desktop Icons and Plugins", and "Floating Icons and Plugins" involve modifying and interacting with plugins, which are described at length in the :ref:`Lumina Plugins` chapter of this handbook.

-Click "Context Menu and Plugins" to adjust the appearance of the menu which appears when you right-click the desktop.
-By default, the <menu> includes the following plugins: Terminal, File Manager, Applications, a Separator, and Settings.
+Click "Context Menu and Plugins" to adjust the appearance of the menu which appears when right-clicking the desktop.
+By default, the context menu includes the following plugins: Terminal, File Manager, Applications, a Separator, and Settings.

 Select "Desktop Icons and Plugins" to modify what appears on the current primary desktop.
 By default, the RSS Reader plugin will appear in the